Posted by Jeff Michael on February 8, 2018

 Note: While components added manually to existing BOMs now display cryptography information, legacy BOMs may require a rescan for cryptography data to display.
 In addition, this feature is an add-on module available for purchase.
 For internal servers, you need to update your registration key in order to use this feature.

-The Hub allows you to generate one or more “tokens” for accessing the Hub APIs.
+The Black Duck allows you to generate one or more “tokens” for accessing the Black Duck APIs.
 These tokens can replace the use of username/password credentials in integration configurations, such as Jenkins or for the Scan Client command line interface (CLI).
 With access tokens, if a security breach occurs, user credentials (possibly Single sign-on (SSO) or Lightweight Directory Access Protocol (LDAP) credentials) are not directly compromised

-To improve scalability and user interface (UI) performance, the Hub now leverages a new scan service.
+To improve scalability and user interface (UI) performance, the Black Duck now leverages a new scan service.
 This service can be scaled up (like Job Runners) per customer needs and frees the web application from processing data from incoming scans.

 In addition, we implemented some improvements to various features, including:

-Note: Hub Detect is still the recommended best practice for scanning.
+Note: Black Duck Detect is still the recommended best practice for scanning.

 Get the latest Software Integrity news, thought leadership, and more.